OpenSourceEconomics/ruspy/docs/source/estimation.rst

 the desired manner.
 Or you can use the functions in `zurcher-data
 <https://github.com/OpenSourceEconomics/zurcher-data>`_ which are provided by the
 `OpenSourceEconomics <https://github.com/OpenSourceEconomics>`_ community and tailored to the ruspy package.
-In the demonstration section these functions are used to replicate the results documented.

 **********************
 The estimation process
 **********************

-The estimation process is coordinated by the function ``get_criterion_function``:
+The estimation process is not directly implemented in ruspy.
+The package only contains the likelihood functions and in case of MPEC also the constraints.
+For the (minimization) maximization of the (negative) loglikelihood function, an external optimization library has to be used.
+Hence ruspy is a so called model package.
+OpenSourceEconomics offers several of these model packages, all for different models.
+More information can be found on our `homepage <https://open-econ.org>`_.
+The central function to get the criterion function, it's derivative and if applicable the constraint is the ``get_criterion_function`` function.
+It's source code can be found here:

 .. currentmodule:: ruspy.estimation.criterion_function